Ice Cold Ice

 "Ice Cold Ice" is a song by Hüsker Dü from their album Warehouse: Songs and Stories.
 The song was released in the United Kingdom as both an EP and a single.

 The song, written and sung by Bob Mould, features a call and response between Mould and backing vocalist Grant Hart similar to some of the group's previous songs, such as "Makes No Sense At All".
 It has an unusual ending - it appears to be a fade-out at first, but just as it fades to nothing, a thunderous final chord brings the song to a conclusion.
-The live version of the B-side song "The Wit & The Wisdom" has lyrics though they are hard to decipher.
+The live Medley of the B-side on the EP contains a version of "The Wit & The Wisdom" which has lyrics though they are hard to decipher.
 The original instrumental appeared on the album Flip Your Wig.
 This was the band's final release before breaking up in January 1988.